PerfectFit-project/virtual-coach-rasa/Rasa_Bot/README.md

 This is a simple conversational agent implemented in Rasa 2.0.2.

+All conversations are stored in memory, which means that they are lost once the Rasa server is restarted.
+It is possible to set up a tracker store so that the conversations persist.
+See [this page](https://rasa.com/docs/rasa/tracker-stores) for more information.

 ## How to Run

 See here for the instructions from Rasa: https://rasa.com/docs/rasa/docker/deploying-in-docker-compose/.